christianparpart/desaster/README.md

 Speaking of our particular use-case, on a backend node, we might even optimize the communication path a little further to combine it with the ruby glue code to actually handle our Rack/Passenger Rails requests.

-# Client Bindings
+# API Bindings

-We at least provide bindings for Ruby, Ruby on Rails 3 (possibly 2.3.x too) and C.
+You communicate via TCP/IP to the Desaster cluster, however, we at least provide an access API for Ruby (1.8 and 1.9 compatible) and C++.